14,000 BTU Portable Air Conditioners

 How does this happen?

 The problem is that portable AC units are inherently inefficient.
-They provide a complete AC system in one compact portable package which makes them very convenient to use.
-But that convenience comes at the cost of two major inefficiencies.
+They provide a complete AC system in one compact portable package which makes them very convenient to use, but that convenience comes at the cost of two major inefficiencies.

 The first inefficiency is their ducting.
 A portable AC unit absolutely has to intake air to cool its warmer components.
 This air gets heated up (as its cooling the components) and has to be removed from the room that the air conditioner is actively working to cool.

-The second major portable AC inefficiency also has to do with its removal of warm air from the room its actively working to cool.
+The second major portable AC inefficiency also has to do with its removal of warm air from the room it's actively working to cool.
 This removal of air creates an area of low pressure inside the room.
 This causes higher pressure hot outdoor air to get sucked into the room by any means it can find – through air gaps in windows, etc.

 The Department of Energy recognized this trend and wanted to do something about it.
 So they compromised with portable AC manufacturers to come up with a new standard for determining cooling capacity.
-This new standard is a much better representation of the actual cooling capacity for portable AC units.
+This new standard is a much better representation of the actual cooling capacity of portable AC units.

-The new standard is called seasonally adjusted cooling capacity – SACC.
+The new standard is called Seasonally Adjusted Cooling Capacity – SACC.

 SACC = ACC95 × 0.2 + ACC83 × 0.8